Implicit relaxed all Mach number schemes for gases and compressible materials: Construction of the implicit Jin-Xin relaxation scheme

 Thus, the obtained stage values obey an approximation to the original equations \eqref{Sys:Hyperbolic_1D}.
-A similar structure was obtained for a second order explicit scheme introduced by Jin \& Xin in \cite{JinXin1995}.} Using the fact that $\vv^{(l)} = \ff(\ppsi^{(l)}), ~l=1,\dots,j$ holds at relaxation equilibrium, we find { The stages given in \eqref{eq:Implicit_time_semi_2} form now a decoupled linear implicit system consisting only of $k$ variables, thus half of the number of variables than in \eqref{eq:Hom_relax_impl_stages}. { As standard for implicit Runge Kutta methods, the state variables at the new time step $\ppsi^{n+1}$ are updated explicitly from the previously computed stages $\vv^{(j)}, j=1,...,s$ in \eqref{eq:Hom_relax_impl_update}.
+A similar structure was obtained for a second order explicit scheme introduced by Jin \& Xin in \cite{JinXin1995}.
+Using the fact that $\vv^{(l)} = \ff(\ppsi^{(l)}), ~l=1,\dots,j$ holds at relaxation equilibrium, we find

+The stages given in \eqref{eq:Implicit_time_semi_2} form now a decoupled linear implicit system consisting only of $k$ variables, thus half of the number of variables than in \eqref{eq:Hom_relax_impl_stages}.
+As standard for implicit Runge Kutta methods, the state variables at the new time step $\ppsi^{n+1}$ are updated explicitly from the previously computed stages $\vv^{(j)}, j=1,...,s$ in \eqref{eq:Hom_relax_impl_update}.
 Since we know that in relaxation equilibrium holds $\vv^{(j)} = \ff(\ppsi^{(j)})$, we obtain directly the solution of the relaxed system:

 As a consequence, the update of the relaxation variables $\vv^{n+1}$ in \eqref{eq:Hom_relax_impl_update} is redundant as we obtain immediately $\vv^{n+1} = \ff(\ppsi^{n+1})$ due to the relaxation process.
 Therefore, in the implementation of the numerical scheme, storing the final update for the relaxation variables $\vv^{n+1}$ can be neglected since they are given by the flux evaluation which can be computed on the fly.
 This halves the storage requirements with respect to the full relaxation scheme \cite{AbbIolPup2017}.
 Unlike for schemes directly based on the original equation \eqref{Sys:Hyperbolic_1D}, the final update \eqref{eq:DIRK_final_update} does not coincide with the last stage in \eqref{eq:Implicit_time_semi_2}.
-This additional step is necessary to obtain an accurate description of contact waves and corrects the diffusion on the slow waves. }
+This additional step is necessary to obtain an accurate description of contact waves and corrects the diffusion on the slow waves.

-{ Summarizing, the time semi-discrete scheme composed of the stages \eqref{eq:Implicit_time_semi_2} and the update \eqref{eq:DIRK_final_update}} is free of relaxation variables $\vv$ and therefore we have obtained a scheme that depends only on the state variables $\ppsi$ and the storing and updating of additional variables is avoided.
+Summarizing, the time semi-discrete scheme composed of the stages \eqref{eq:Implicit_time_semi_2} and the update \eqref{eq:DIRK_final_update} is free of relaxation variables $\vv$ and therefore we have obtained a scheme that depends only on the state variables $\ppsi$ and the storing and updating of additional variables is avoided.